Sivnerof/CS253/Assignment-2/SOLUTIONS.md

 4. Name three ways that the Same Origin Policy protects a website.

+    > By not allowing access to the contents of an iframe unless they are from the same origin.

+    > By not allowing XMLHttpRequests.

+    > By not allowing cookies to be accessed by pages with a different origin.

 5. Can JavaScript code running on attacker.com cause a GET request to be sent to a URL on victim.com?
 (Yes/No)

 6. Can JavaScript code running on attacker.com use the fetch() API to send a GET request to victim.com and read the HTTP response body?
 (Yes/No)